3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

-* firmware and embedded software building - each software in Embedded System requires little bit different building environment, configuring those development environments on your host quickly made a mess in your system for daily use, because of that we created various containers which I enumerate below
+* firmware and embedded software building - each software in Embedded System requires little bit different building environment, configuring those development environments on your host may quickly make a mess in your system for daily use, because of that we created various containers which I enumerate below
 * trainings/workshops - when we perform trainings we don't want to waste time